Total Manufacturing Control

 Mount Vernon FR Fabric vs. The Other Guys

 Competitors say that they specify the proper base materials, or “greige” fabric for use in producing their FR fabrics, which means they buy unfinished fabric from a third party and simply add a flame retardant.
 In contrast, Mount Vernon FR manufactures our own greige fabric, resulting in a more consistent fabric weight, width, dye shade and color retention, and overall, a higher level of reliability in our flame resistant fabrics.
 When deciding who to buy FR fabric from, consider this: when a company buys rather than manufactures greige fabric, how can the purchaser know for sure where or how well it was woven?
+We want to be your trusted FR fabric manufacturer.

 To ensure that every Mount Vernon FR fabric is of the highest level of reliability, quality, durability, color consistency and shrinkage control, the company has total in-house control of more than 25 major processes, including spinning, weaving, dyeing and FR finishing, and uses more than 3,500 computer-monitored control points and extensive quality assurance testing.